buildcb/VF-Detector/README.md

 Note: The current code base requires two GPUs to run.
 We will try to make it more flexible.

 #### Finetune CodeBERT
+You need to download CodeBERT and put it in folder microsoft.
 Corresponding to seven feature extractors, we have seven python scripts to finetune them.

 | Feature extractor index | Finetuning script                     |